 The tax implications of this are that they’re no longer able to claim property expenses such as mortgage repayments, land tax, repairs or maintenance and council rates.
 The reason for this is because you have no income generated from the property to offset this against.
 It also removes their ability to claim any investment property tax depreciation.

 An investor purchasing a brand new property, whether off the plan or developed privately, is able to claim on both investment property tax depreciation components if it’s rented at the first available instance.

 This means a Quantity Surveyor can produce an investment property tax depreciation schedule to capture all assets within including kitchen appliances, air-conditioning units, light shades, ovens and many more.

-If the owner decides to occupy the property first, when they subsequently rent the property to a tenant, investment property tax depreciation is only available on the Capital Works (Division 43) which includes items such as the concrete slab, timber framing, kitchen tops etc.
+If the owner decides to occupy the property first, when they subsequently rent the property to a tenant, investment property tax depreciation is only available on the Capital Works (Division 43), including items such as the concrete slab, timber framing, kitchen tops, etc.

 The above schedule is drawn from our sample report and is a table, including the two components of investment property tax depreciation.